-In Boston for a long weekend, but unsure how to maximize your time?
-If you’ve only got three days in Boston, we have some great suggestions for what to see and do on your trip.
+In Boston for a brief vacation but unsure how to maximize your time?
+If you’ve only got 3 days in Boston, we have some great suggestions for what to see and do on your trip.

 - Fenway Park Tour